dashr/elasticsearch-vagrant/README.md

-An ubuntu 14.04 vagrant box running Elasticsearch.
+An ubuntu 16.04 vagrant box running Elasticsearch 2.x.

 # Usage

     $>vagrant up

 to start (and deploy if needed) Elasticsearch in the Vagrant box.
-A Vagrant box will startup Elasticsearch at 192.168.12.5:9200.
+A Vagrant box will startup Elasticsearch at localhost:9200.

     $>vagrant halt